You are using an outdated browser. Please upgrade your browser to improve your experience.

 With this equity release mortgage, you have the flexibility to release your cash over time rather than taking it in one lump sum.

 You can access your cash as and when you need it, and interest is only charged on the amount you have taken.
-This could be suitable if you think you might need more money in the future, as it means you won't be building up interest on a large lump sum that you have released but not spent.
+This could be suitable if you think you might need more money in the future, as it means you won't be building up interest on a large lump sum that you've released but not spent.

 Find out more about a drawdown lifetime mortgage.